hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 **_Note:_** Make sure you enter `/app/hoprd-db` and not `/app/hoprd-db/`.

 Now that you’ve backed up your identity file and have noted your password, you will always be able to access your private key and node (as long as you keep them safe).
+You can also use this file to [import your funds to your MetaMask wallet.](using-hopr-admin#importing-wallet-to-metamask)

 ### ETH address & peerID